-3.3.35Finance and Administration Support Finance and Administration Support Potential Designates Business Unit Controller Reports to Emergency Operations Manager ICP Counterpart Finance and Administration Section Chief Forms / Tools 201 Incident Brie fing Form, 214 Activity Log, 214a Individual Activity Lo g Forms / Tools 215 Operational Planning Worksheet Role Responsibilities The Finance and Administ tration Support Track CEOC costs throughout the duration of the Lead manages all financia l, administrative, incident, through cooperation with the Logistics and cost analysis aspects of the Support Lead. emergency under the cor Analyze cost data, make estimates, and The Finance and Administ recommend cost savings measures that can be Lead also provides admin implemented by the response. to other CEOC sections.
+3.3.35Finance and Administration Support Finance and Administration Support Potential Designates Business Unit Controller Reports to Emergency Operations Manager ICP Counterpart Finance and Administration Section Chief Forms / Tools 201 Incident Briefing Form, 214 Activity Log, 214a Individual Activity Log g Forms / Tools 215 Operational Planning Worksheet Role The Finance and Administ tration Support Track CEOC costs throughout the duration of the Lead manages all financia I, administrative, incident, through cooperation with the Logistics and cost analysis aspects of the Support Lead. emergency under the cor Analyze cost data, make estimates, and The Finance and Administ recommend cost savings measures that can be Lead also provides admin implemented by the response. to other CEOC sections.
 Track purchases and fiscal agreements, ensuring Pembina procurement policies are followed.
 The Finance and Administ tration Support Execute contracts and procurements required for Lead works closely with p ersonnel in the the response.
 Consider the mobilization of a ICP Finance and Administration Section.
 Procurement Unit to assist with the legal The responsibilities of the CEOC Finance implications of signing contracts. and Administration section closely align Track working hours in accordance with normal with those of the ICP Finance and Pembina Human Resources protocols and Administration Section.
-In some procedures.
-Develop procedures and protocols to deal with overtime issues resulting from the circumstances and if requested by the Incident Commander, the CEOC Finance and Administration staff Coordinate with the Safety Support Lead to track worker injuries and manage worker compensation of the responsibilities of t claims.
-Consider the deployment of a Human counterparts and perform n functions on Resources Technical Specialist. their behalf.
-Track compensations claims received from If necessary, the Finance and Administration Support Lead will deal with members of the public, government agencies and other organizations.
-Request a Legal Technical compensation claims rece Specialist to support this function if required.
-Support the Finance and Administration Chief in the incident.
-In these cas the ICP with the execution of their duties.
-If with the Legal Technical S pecialist Will be necessary, be prepared to assume some or all required their responsibilities.
+I n some procedures.
+Develop procedures and protocols to circumstances and if requ deal with overtime issues resulting from the Incident Commander, the • response. ļ and Administration staff Coordinate with the Safety Support Lead to track worker injuries and manage worker compensation of the responsibilities of t claims.
+Consider the deployment of a Human counterparts and perform functions on Resources Technical Specialist. Ļ their behalf.
+Track compensations claims received from If necessary, the Finance and Administration Support Lead will deal with compensation claims received because of the incident.
+In these cases, close liaison with the Legal Technical Specialist will be members of the public, government agencies and other organizations.
+Request a Legal Technical Specialist to support this function if required. ── Support the Finance and Administration Chief in the ICP with the execution of their duties.
+If ppecialist will be necessary, be prepared to assume some or all required their responsibilities.
 See Role Guide for further details.
 Digital version is available at The Pipeline .
 Hard copies are available in the CEOC.
-Digital version is available at the Pipeline .
+Digital version is available at the ripenne.
 Hard copies are available in the CEOC.